Skip to content

 Healthy Aging Month: Tips for Maintaining Mobility

 September is Healthy Aging Month, and there’s no better way to maintain your physical health than by staying active and mobile.
-Healthy Aging Month was launched to promote awareness among an aging Baby Boomer population.
-Health experts discovered a need to support older adults as they age to encourage physical, social and mental wellness.
+Healthy Aging Month was created to raise awareness for the aging Baby Boomer population.
+Health experts discovered a need to support older adults as they age to encourage physical, social, and mental wellness.

-Maintaining mobility doesn’t mean you need to run marathons.
-There are several simple activities that can maintain and improve your mobility, which is key to staying healthy and preserving your spinal health.
+Maintaining mobility doesn’t mean running marathons.
+Several simple activities can maintain and improve mobility, which is key to staying healthy and preserving spinal health.

 10 Ways to Stay Mobile As You Age

-Staying mobile is essential to maintaining your physical and mental wellness.
-Adequate mobility preserves your muscle, bone and joint health, which naturally declines with age.
-Additionally, maintaining your mobility can help you continue doing the things you enjoy, such as your favorite hobbies.
+Staying mobile is essential to maintaining physical and mental wellness.
+Adequate mobility preserves muscle, bone, and joint health, which naturally declines with age.
+Also, maintaining mobility can help you continue doing your favorite hobbies.

-You can reverse age-related changes to muscles, bones and joints.
-By starting to live an active lifestyle, not only will you feel better with everyday movements, but you’ll also be able to get back to the life and activities you enjoy.
+You can reverse age-related changes to muscles, bones, and joints.
+When you start an active lifestyle, you will feel better in your daily movements and return to the activities you enjoy.

-To practice healthy aging, follow these 10 tips for maintaining lifelong mobility.
+To practice healthy aging, follow these ten tips for maintaining lifelong mobility.

 1. Practice Stretching and Foam Rolling

-As we age, stretching becomes more and more important—and vital to our mobility and muscle recovery.
+As we age, stretching becomes increasingly vital to our mobility and muscle recovery.
 Stretching helps your body stay flexible and offers a greater range of movement in your joints.

-Continuously stretching also helps release your fascia tissue, which connects the muscles, bones, tendons and blood.
-When your fascia is healthy, it allows your muscles to easily glide against each other.
+When your fascia is healthy, it allows your muscles to glide against each other easily.
 When it’s unhealthy, fascia tissue is sticky and tight, causing you to feel stiff.
 By stretching for 10 minutes a day, you can gradually release tension and elongate your muscles.

 As an alternative to stretching, try using a foam roller.
-When you hit a tight spot, roll it out, slowly, for 30 to 60 seconds until dissipates.
+Roll over the tight area for 30 to 60 seconds until the tension disappears.
 Regular foam rolling loosens fascia tissue, which prevents injury and helps you stay mobile.

 2. Go for a Daily Walk

-Walking may seem like a simple way to stay active, but you’d be surprised how difficult it can be for some people to walk for long periods, while others may feel bored with it.
+Walking seems simple for staying active, but it can be challenging for some people.
+Others may find it tedious to walk for long periods.
 Start by bringing your friends along for a walk.
-Or listen to some of your favorite tunes, audiobooks or podcasts.
+You can also listen to your favorite music, audiobooks, or podcasts while walking.

-Walking is a low-impact exercise, and being in the fresh air can also be beneficial for your mental well-being.
+Walking is a low-impact exercise, and being in the fresh air can also benefit your mental well-being.
 If you’re unsteady and sometimes lose your balance, start by walking around your own home.
-Even short walks throughout the day can stretch your muscles and even improve your breathing.
+Even short walks throughout the day can stretch your muscles and improve your breathing.

 3. Improve Balance and Coordination

 Tai chi involves slow, deliberate movements to help with stability.
-It increases your leg strength and range of motion, which leads to improved flexibility and reflexes.
-During a tai chi practice, you learn to shift your weight in a controlled way, which trains your body to maintain stability and stay upright.
+It increases leg strength and range of motion, improving flexibility and reflexes.
+During tai chi training, you discover how to shift your weight mindfully, helping your body stay stable and upright.

 Yoga can also help strengthen your core muscles for improved stability and coordination.
 Speak with your doctor to make sure these activities are suitable for you.